Sambit1994/TDSE_SHO/Time_Dependent/Readme.md

 ---

-A series of output files is plotted
+A series of output files are plotted

 **Eigenvector_t0.svg** : Eigenvector at t=0